rareitems/printer.nvim/README.md

     'rareitems/printer.nvim',
     config = function()
         require('printer').setup({
-            keymap = "gp" -- Plugin doesn't have any keymaps by default behavior = "insert_below" -- how operator should behave -- "insert_below" will insert the text below the cursor --  "yank" will not insert but instead put text into the default '"' register formatters = {
+            keymap = "gp", -- Plugin doesn't have any keymaps by default behavior = "insert_below", -- how operator should behave -- "insert_below" will insert the text below the cursor --  "yank" will not insert but instead put text into the default '"' register formatters = {